-- Remember to call 9-1-1 in case of an emergency. - Report all crimes and/or suspicious activities to the Department of Public Safety. - Know the non-emergency phone number for Public Safety: (479) 968-0222.
-Program it into your cell phone. - Notify Public Safety or a University employee of any individual who appears not to have legitimate business on campus or whose actions arouse suspicion or concern.

-- Remain alert, pay attention to your surroundings, and avoid listening to musical devices such as an iPod that make it more difficult to be taken by surprise. - When traversing the campus at night, stay within well-lit walkways.
-Do not take shortcuts through wooded areas. - Never prop doors open, even for a short time. - Park in well-lit areas, keep car doors and windows locked, and check the inside of your vehicle and cargo area before entering it. - Although campus is considered safe, students, and employees are encouraged to walk in pairs or groups after dark.
-Individuals may request a safety transport by calling Public Safety at (479) 968-0222. - Avoid using stairs in remote sections of a building. - Avoid working or studying alone in a building at night. - Do not leave laptops, mobile phones, backpacks, or other personal items unattended for any length of time. - Do not leave books, jewelry, purses, wallets, cell phones, textbooks, backpacks, or other valuables unattended. - Keep the doors and windows to your residence locked, even if you will be gone only a short time. - Keep your bike locked in a rack or storage facility when not using it. - Register your bike with Public Safety so it can be easier located if lost or stolen. - Carry only the credit cards and cash you need for the day, and do not conduct ATM transactions alone, especially at night. - Carry a small flashlight and whistle with you. - Keep your keys in your possession.
+- Remember to call 9-1-1 in case of an emergency. - Report all crimes and/or suspicious activities to the Department of Public Safety. - Know the non-emergency phone number for police, medical, or fire assistance: (479) 968-0911.
+Program it into your cell phone. - Notify Public Safety or a University employee of any individual who appears not to have legitimate business on campus or whose actions arouse suspicion or concern. - Remain alert, pay attention to your surroundings, and avoid listening to musical devices such as an iPod that make it more difficult to be taken by surprise. - When traversing the campus at night, stay within well-lit walkways.
+Do not take shortcuts through wooded areas. - Never prop doors open, even for a short time. - Park in well-lit areas, keep car doors and windows locked, and check the inside of your vehicle and cargo area before entering it. - Although campus is considered safe, students, and employees are encouraged to walk in pairs or groups after dark. - Avoid using stairs in remote sections of a building. - Avoid working or studying alone in a building at night. - Do not leave laptops, mobile phones, backpacks, or other personal items unattended for any length of time. - Do not leave books, jewelry, purses, wallets, cell phones, textbooks, backpacks, or other valuables unattended. - Keep the doors and windows to your residence locked, even if you will be gone only a short time. - Keep your bike locked in a rack or storage facility when not using it. - Carry only the credit cards and cash you need for the day, and do not conduct ATM transactions alone, especially at night. - Carry a small flashlight and whistle with you. - Keep your keys in your possession.
 Never place them under mats or in other obvious hiding places. - If your purse or wallet is snatched, do not fight back.
 Give it up rather than risk personal injury, and then report the incident to Public Safety immediately. - Do not put an ID tag with your name, address, or license number on your key chain.
 If lost, the key chain could lead to theft. - Do not put personal information on social networking sites. - Do not accept drinks from strangers or leave drinks unattended. - Protect personal property such as cell phones, iPads, laptop computers, and other valuable belongings by marking them with an identification number.
 Record all serial numbers and brand names.